Black British people: Slavery and the slave trade

-William Hogarth's painting Four Times of the Day: Noon (1738) shows a black London resident (on the left).
+William Hogarth's painting Four Times of the Day: Noon (1738) shows a Black London resident (on the right).

 During this era, Lord Mansfield declared that a slave who fled from his master could not be taken by force in England, nor sold abroad.
 However, Mansfield was at pains to point out that his ruling did not comment on the legality of slavery itself.
-This verdict fueled the numbers of Blacks who escaped slavery, and helped send slavery into decline.
+This verdict fueled the numbers of Black people who escaped slavery, and helped send slavery into decline.
 During this same period, many former American slave soldiers, who had fought on the side of the British in the American Revolutionary War, were resettled as free men in London.
 They were never awarded pensions, and many of them became poverty-stricken and were reduced to begging on the streets.
 Reports at the time stated that they "had no prospect of subsisting in this country but by depredations on the public, or by common charity".
 A sympathetic observer wrote that "great numbers of Blacks and People of Colour, many of them refugees from America and others who have by land or sea been in his Majesty's service were... in great distress."
 Even towards white loyalists there was little good will to new arrivals from America.

 Officially, slavery was not legal in England.
 The Cartwright decision of 1569 resolved that England was "too pure an air for a slave to breathe in".
-However, black African slaves continued to be bought and sold in England during the eighteenth century.
-The slavery issue was not legally contested until the Somerset case of 1772, which concerned James Somersett, a fugitive black slave from Virginia.
+However, Black African slaves continued to be bought and sold in England during the 18th century.
+The slavery issue was not legally contested until the Somerset case of 1772, which concerned James Somersett, a fugitive Black enslaved person from Virginia.
 Lord Chief Justice William Murray, 1st Earl of Mansfield concluded that Somerset could not be forced to leave England against his will.
 He later reiterated: "The determinations go no further than that the master cannot by force compel him to go out of the kingdom."
 Despite the previous rulings, such as the 1706 declaration (which was clarified a year later) by Lord Chief Justice Holt on slavery not being legal in Britain, it was often ignored, with slaveowners arguing that the slaves were property and therefore could not be considered people.
-Slave owner Thomas Papillon was one of many who took his black servant "to be in the nature and quality of my goods and chattel".
+Slave owner Thomas Papillon was one of many who took his Black servant "to be in the nature and quality of my goods and chattel".